uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 </ul>

 <p>
-	If your teaching role starts after 1 January 2021 and you’re from outside the UK, including if you’re from the EEA, you may need to apply for a visa under the UK’s new immigration system.</p>
+	If your teaching role starts after 1 January 2021 and you’re from outside the UK, including the EEA, you may need to apply for a visa under the UK’s new immigration system.</p>
 <p>To find out if you will need to apply for a visa:</p>
 <ul>
 	<li>contact the school that will be employing you</li>